Yuae326/essays/Wi/README.md

 .ve-media wc:13.50_SL1-General_Use.jpg

-==In the Studio=={Q19963628} is one of Chase's most renowned works from this period.
+==Studio Interior=={Q19963628} is one of Chase's most renowned works from this period.
 This painting depicts his studio, and as Alexandra Kiely mentions in [Daily Art Magazine](https://www.dailyartmagazine.com/in-the-studio-by-william-merritt-chase/), the woman featured in it is likely one of Chase's models or students.
 This artwork provides a glimpse into the opulence of his studio at the time, showcasing his ability to capture texture, light, and the complexity of the surroundings.

+.ve-media wc:William_Merritt_Chase_-_In_the_Studio_(c.1884).jpg

+Another work by William set in his studio, **In the Studio**, depicts a portion of the west wall of Chase's "inner" studio, which had once served as a group exhibition space during the time Hudson River School artists dominated the Tenth Street Studio Building.
+In this painting, a young woman is seated, holding a Japanese woodblock print, surrounded by Chase's collection of "bric-a-brac"—an assortment of objects gathered from around the world.
+As an avid collector, Chase spared no expense in acquiring items, frequently traveling to Europe to purchase numerous pieces and sending them back to New York.
+As evidence of his extensive and eclectic collecting practices, when Chase was forced to auction off the contents of his studio in 1896, the items were categorized into 25 distinct groups. [^4]

 # Landscape Paintings and American Impressionism